Skip to main content

 Few patients stop using azithromycin due to adverse effects, but it can have some gastrointestinal symptoms including nausea and diarrhea.

-Your Curology provider may prescribe azithromycin to help speed up the acne-healing process and to calm inflammation.
+Your Curology dermatology provider may prescribe azithromycin to help speed up the acne-healing process and to calm inflammation.
 It should not be used by pregnant people or children under the age of 8, or by patients with a history of severe hypersensitivity to azithromycin or another macrolide antimicrobial.
 Talk to your provider to see if azithromycin is right for your acne treatment plan.

 5. Minocycline